USC-Office-of-Sustainability/SustainabilityCourseFinder/README.md

 specify the `output` of the document to be a `github_document` and when you “knit” the `.Rmd` file, it will automatically generate a `.md` (markdown) file in the directory which will be displayed on your github page!
-You can also refer to my README.Rmd file to see how I created this readme file.
+You can also refer to the README.Rmd file to see how Brian Tinsley created this original readme file.

 ## Updating Data and Shiny App

-When the keywords or course data is updated, the way I have been updating the shiny app is by rerunning all of the files in order with the new data.
-When doing so, remove the old files from the `Data` folder and the `shiny_app` folder, but I recommend storing them in a backup folder elsewhere in the case that the new run of code doesn’t work.
+When the keywords or course data are updated, the way we have been updating the shiny app is by rerunning all of the files in order with the new data.
+When doing so, we remove the old files from the `Data` folder and the `shiny_app` folder, but we recommend storing them in a backup folder elsewhere in the case that the new code doesn’t work.

 Which files you will have to rerun is determined by what data you are updating.
 If the raw course data is updated, you will need to start from